Memories from the beginning of my blessed close to 43 years of my musical journey. I’m truly blessed!

 “¡Salsa Divina!” - El Gran Combo de Puerto Rico 55 Años de Patria y Cultura & “Negritude” Shaggy Flores.

-“Aquel que no está orgulloso de su origen no valdrá nun...ca nada porque empieza por despreciarse a sí mismo” – Pedro Albizu Campo
+“Aquel que no está orgulloso de su origen no valdrá nun...ca nada porque empieza por despreciarse a sí mismo” ("He who is not proud of his origin will never be worth anything because he begins by despising himself") - Pedro Albizu Campos

 My dear friend June Carolyn Erlick, Editor-in-Chief of ReVista, the Harvard Review of Latin America, wrote in her Editor’s Letter for the excellent Winter 2018 edition that is dedicated to Afro-Latin Americans, that “music is resistance and the music of Afrodescendants past and present has been used to resist the dominant white culture.
 Music is identity – it is a way of asserting one’s heritage.
 And music is often democratic, allowing all to participate, whether as performer and artist or spectator.”